Miles Mikolas: St. Louis Cardinals

 On February 26, 2019, Mikolas and the Cardinals agreed on a four-year extension worth $68 million.
 He finished the 2019 regular season with a 9–14 record and a 4.16 ERA, striking out 144 over 184 innings.
 He was named St. Louis' Game 1 starter for the 2019 National League Division Series.
 He missed the entire 2020 season due to undergoing surgery to repair a flexor tendon in his right arm.

 On August 20, 2021, Mikolas was activated off of the 60-day injured list after missing the past 75 games with a right forearm strain.

 Mikolas threw 8 2/3 no-hit innings in a game on June 14, 2022, against the Pittsburgh Pirates.
 With two strikes in the count to the next batter, Cal Mitchell, Mikolas allowed a ground-rule double.
 Mikolas was named to the 2022 Major League Baseball All-Star Game after replacing Corbin Burnes.

+On March 24, 2023, Mikolas agreed to a two-year, $40 million contract extension with the Cardinals.
+Despite a regression in his performance, Mikolas became the first pitcher to start 35 games in a season since Jhoulys Chacín in 2018.
+He finished the season with a 4.78 ERA and only walked 39 hitters in 201.1 innings.

+2025 represented more struggles for Mikolas, who pitched to a 4.84 ERA, but he again did not miss a start, starting in 31 games and pitching 156.1 innings.